ScilifelabDataCentre/data.scilifelab.se/README.md

 <a href="https://zenodo.org/doi/10.5281/zenodo.10628655"><img src="https://zenodo.org/badge/474059254.svg" alt="DOI"></a>

+Click on 'Cite this repository' near the top right of this repository to see how to formally cite this repository.

 ## Development and contributions

 All website content is written in [Markdown](https://guides.github.com/features/mastering-markdown/), YAML, or JSON which are all beginner-friendly formats so it should be relatively easy to contribute.
 Please visit the [CONTRIBUTING page](https://github.com/ScilifelabDataCentre/data.scilifelab.se/blob/develop/CONTRIBUTING.md) for instructions on how to contribute to specific sections of the website.